-The following table shows Excel’s error values along with the meaning and the most probable cause for its display.
-To remove an error value from a cell, you must discover what caused the value to appear and then edit the formula so that Excel can complete the desired calculation.
+The following table shows Excel's error values along with the meaning and the most probable cause for its appearance.
+To remove an error value from a cell, you must figure out what's wrong with the formula and fix it.

 |#DIV/0||Division by zero||The division operation in your formula refers to a cell that contains the value 0 or is blank.|

 |#N/A||No value available||Technically, this is not an error value but a special value that you can manually enter into a cell to indicate that you don't yet have a necessary value.|

 |#NAME?||Excel doesn't recognize a name||This error value appears when you incorrectly type the range name, refer to a deleted range name, or forget to put quotation marks around a text string in a formula.|